Hot Reload

 </PropertyGroup>

-• if you're getting the Unable to access Dispatcher/DispatcherQueue error, you'll need to update your app startup to Uno 5 or later:
+• If you're getting the Unable to access Dispatcher/DispatcherQueue error, you'll need to update your app startup to Uno 5 or later:

 • Add the following lines to the shared library project csproj file :